Affiliated Computer Services: Growth as a private company

 In 1991 ACS sought to acquire BancPlus to enter the mortgage banking business but lost to another bid.
 The following year, the company acquired CIC/DISC, a New York based outsourcing business.

 ACS expanded beyond banking BPO services when it signed a 10-year data processing outsourcing contract with Southland Corporation (7-Eleven).

 Public listing and continued growth

 In 1995 ACS became a public company and divested bank data processing.
 By FY 1996 ACS became the fourth-largest commercial outsource provider in the U.S. More recently, ACS was best known for its Transportation Solutions Group (TSG), which supported transportation services including electronic toll collection, management of cities’ parking systems, and photo traffic enforcement.

+In 2003 the company sold their government solutions business to Lockheed Martin, focusing on BPO services to commercial clients.

 In 2005, ACS was offered a buyout from TPG and in 2007 from Deason and Cerberus Capital Management.
 Both offers were rejected.

 In 2009, ACS ranked #401 on the FORTUNE 500 list and employed about 74,000 people around the world who served thousands of commercial and government clients.

 In February 2010, following its acquisition by Xerox, ACS was replaced by Urban Outfitters on the Standard & Poor 500 Index.